Welcome back. What’s that? You didn’t want to come home? You might have a touch of the post-vacation blues.

 “For example, if they say they’re dreading returning to work, that can spark a conversation about their resentment for the boss that passed them over for a promotion,” she says.

-The travel industry can help ease the pain a little, too.
+The travel industry can help ease the pain of vacation blues a little, too.
 Lenina Close owns the Lake Pointe Inn, a luxury bed-and-breakfast in McHenry, Md.
 She also has a psychology degree.
 To dull the pain of reentry, she focuses on providing a homelike atmosphere with special touches like a basket of reading glasses for guests and bags of fresh-baked cookies for the road.

 “Guests can’t be anxious about returning home if they never left,” she says.